 I’m a Parent, what does this mean for me?

 Students with epilepsy are required to have a current Seizure Action Plan on file, signed by the student’s health care provider.
 The plan must be submitted to the school at the beginning of the school year, upon enrollment, or when a student’s care needs change during the school year.

 I’m a School employee (Teacher, Aide, Paraprofessional or Nurse), what does this mean for me?

 Public school personnel are required to be trained in the basics of seizure recognition and first aid, and appropriate emergency protocol, as outlined in the Seizure Action Plan.
-Training will be fully consistent with the best practice guidelines issued by the Centers for Disease Control and can be accredited by the Illinois State Board of Education for 1.0 CPDU for a 60 minute training.
-(Abbreviated trainings are also available).
+Training will be fully consistent with the best practice guidelines issued by the Centers for Disease Control.

 I’m a School Principal, what does this mean for me?

 Coordinate with your staff to schedule a free training program for your school, whether virtually or in person.
 A self-study online module is also available via the Ed Learners Network.